ashchan/tomcat-control-panels/README.md

 ## Design

-This is how the AN/ARC-159 looks like in DCS F-14B:
+This is the final panel (AoA Indexer excluded):

 ![arc-159 in DCS](assets/arc-159.jpg)